koladev32/drf-simple-apikey/docs/settings.rst

 ``IGNORED_ROUTES``
 -------------------------
-A list of URL paths that should be ignored by the API key authentication.
-Any request to a path that starts with any of these routes will bypass the API key authentication.
+A list of URL paths that should be ignored by the API Key Analytics Middleware.
+Any request to a path that starts with any of these routes will not be tracked in the analytics.
 The default value is ``["/admin/"]``.
+This setting is specifically used by the analytics middleware to determine which routes should be excluded from usage tracking.

 Example:
 .. code-block:: python

   DRF_API_KEY = {
       "IGNORED_ROUTES": [
-          "/admin/",  # Ignores all admin panel routes "/api/documents/",  # Ignores all document API routes "/health/",  # Ignores health check endpoints
+          "/admin/",  # Excludes admin panel routes from analytics "/api/documents/",  # Excludes document API routes from analytics "/health/",  # Excludes health check endpoints from analytics ]
-      ]
   }